philipluk/primeclue/NEXT_FEATURES.md

 8 columns for each team) Primeclue would create nodes that compare (subtract?)
 Data(0, 4) with Data(0, 12).

 <h4>Train the worst class only</h4>
 Train only the worst performing class.
-This could save resources and increase applied score.
+This could save resources and increase classifier score.

 <h4>Load data from a file on server</h4>
 Used when file is too big for a browser to handle.